 - 1) The Lead Agency (LA) updated the risk rubric it uses to assess the risk posed to the system by each EIS program as part of its general supervision system.
-The leadership team completed the rubric in May of 2022 in order to prioritize those programs that might need more TA than others.
-Risks included fiscal measures as well as how the program was implementing the EBPs.
+Risks listed in the rubric included fiscal measures as well as how the program was implementing the EBPs.
 This will help the state achieve its SiMR because the system overall will improve based on individualized, data-informed decisions about the TA that programs need related to the SSIP. - 2) Additionally, the LA required each program to complete an updated IDEA Compliance Self-Assessment (ICSA) which reviews measures at the programmatic level to ensure compliance to IDEA.
 Within this ICSA if a program is found to be out of compliance with IDEA the program findings are issued and the program is required to develop an improvement plan to reach 100% compliance so that the LA can verify correction within one year.
-If the program continues to be out of compliance on that indicator they will be asked to develop a Corrective Action Plan with the LA which may include fiscal sanctions if outcomes are not met. - 3) During FFY21, Connecticut worked on contracting with Public Consulting Group (PCG) to initiate a rate study cost/analysis of the Part C system.
-This work will begin in early 2023.
+If the program continues to be out of compliance on that indicator they will be asked to develop a Corrective Action Plan with the LA which may include fiscal sanctions if outcomes are not met. - 3) During FFY22, Connecticut contracted with Public Consulting Group (PCG) to complete a rate study cost/analysis of the Part C system.
+This work collected time studies and expense reporting for the CT Part C system.
+In early 2024, the state expects a final report from the rate study/cost analysis.
+This report may help stabilize the system financially and can help the state recruit and retain highly qualified staff.
+High quality staff provide evidence-based supports to families and will help families be better able to describe their child's needs and abilities, impacting the state's SiMR.